Level 3 Diploma in Veterinary Nursing - small animal pathway (Apprenticeship)

 I am proud of how far I have come.
 I work with an amazing team and wonderful people and thank you for all that you do to still make me see that what we do is simply amazing.”

-Please note no places will be reserved, if more applications than spaces received then decisions will be made on interview day, this could result in the prospective student starting with the next cohort in January.
+January 2022 (Thursday college day) Applications must in in by 1st October, with all supporting documents.
+If there are any documents or certificates missing, the prospective students will not be interviewed.
+Prospective students will need to be available to attend an interview on Monday 11th October and the induction day on Monday 6th December.
+Please note no places will be reserved, if more applications than spaces received then decisions will be made on interview day, this could result in the prospective student starting with the next cohort in April.

-Please note no places will be reserved, if more applications than spaces received then decisions will be made on interview day, this could result in the prospective student starting with the next cohort in September.
+Applications must in by 27th May 2022, with all supporting documents.
+If there are any documents or certificates missing, the prospective students will not be interviewed.
+Prospective students will need to be available to attend an interview on Monday 6th June and the induction day on Monday 11th July.
+Please note no places will be reserved, if more applications than spaces are received then decisions will be made on interview day, this could result in the prospective student starting with the next cohort in January.